suxb201/simple_dns_test/android/README.md

 * __[Gson](https://github.com/google/gson)__ by *[Google](https://github.com/google)* - [APL 2.0](https://github.com/google/gson/blob/master/LICENSE)
 * __[Shadowsocks](https://github.com/shadowsocks/shadowsocks-android)__ by *[Shadowsocks](https://github.com/shadowsocks)* - [GPLv3](https://github.com/shadowsocks/shadowsocks-android/blob/master/LICENSE)

-## Credits

-* __[JetBrains](https://www.jetbrains.com/)__ - For providing free license for [IntelliJ IDEA](https://www.jetbrains.com/idea/)

 ## License

-    Copyright (C) 2017-2019 iTX Technologies <admin@itxtech.org>
+    Copyright (C) 2020 yuandiaodiaodiao <qq295087430@outlook.com>

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.